The cookies law (under the EU e-Privacy Directive 2002/58) will hit websites and mobile apps etc very soon - and already has, in many countries.

 Classic example - cookies for remembering items added to users' shopping baskets on e-commerce online sales websites.
 Or, cookies for services with secure login, to recognise users, and other security cookies.

 Tidbit: the ICO doesn't think cookies for saving language/accessibility etc preferences are strictly necessary; the French regulator does!
-More on this in a future blog post.
+More on this in a future blog post. - Can't consent be opt-out, or given afterwards, or must it be prior consent?
+Cue big arguments, which are still raging.

 Wider view: consent can be implied from user actions, and isn't always necessary in advance.
 The UK government considered that the relevant Directive doesn't say "prior" consent ("prior" was deleted from a previous draft), stressing that what's important is informed consent; but still acknowledging that consent must be "any freely given specific and informed indication of" user wishes.
 While consent normally means prior consent, it argued "This absolutely does not preclude a regulatory approach that recognises that in certain circumstances it is impracticable to obtain consent prior to processing."